xboot/libcg/README.md

 ***
-# Libcg
+# libcg
-The tiny `C` library of 2D vector graphics.
+The tiny `C` library of 2D computer graphics.

 ## Getting Started

 The library's .c and .h files can be dropped into a project and compiled along with it.
-Just type `make` at the root directory, you will see a  binary for test.
+Just type `make` at the root directory, you will see a  example binary file.

 ```shell
 cd libcg